Octophin/scute/readme.md

 # Quick start

 * Install `python` and `pip`
-* copy the `app.py` example file and the `exampleSchema` directory from this repository to a new directory
+* Copy the `app.py` example file and the `exampleSchema` directory from this repository to a new directory
+* Copy the scute.json example file from this directory
 * run `pip install git+https://github.com/octophin/scute`
 * make changes to `app.py` and the JSON schema files to make it relevant to your device
 * optionally, make copies of the templates under `scute/default_templates` and place them in your Flask templates folder (usually `/templates`).
 Files in this directory will override the default ones.